Call Us at 713-365-0700 or Make an Appointment

+Many people avoid using health insurance altogether.
 Most of our therapists are contracted with several insurance companies (listed below) as in-network providers.
-If you choose someone who is out of network, we will provide insurance billing as a service to you.
-Many people avoid using health insurance altogether.
-We are happy to discuss with you the benefits and risks of using insurance for mental health treatment.
+If you choose someone out of network, we will provide insurance billing as a service to you.
+We are happy to discuss the benefits and risks of using insurance for mental health treatment.

-As a group of Christians, we feel it is vital to our spiritual health to incorporate prayer and daily scripture reading into our personal lives.
-We offer every client the opportunity to have prayer and/or scriptural application as a part of the counseling process, but we do not require it.
+We offer every client the opportunity to have prayer or scriptural application as a part of the counseling process, but we do not require it.
 We seek to be respectful of each client's spiritual beliefs.
-You will have the opportunity in the first session to express your preferences in this area with your therapist and those preferences will respected.
 Our goal is to help you in the healing process, not impose particular religious beliefs on you.
+In the first session, you will have the opportunity to express your preferences in this area with your therapist, and those preferences will be respected.

-Part of the goal-setting process in your first session includes determining how often you will be seeing your therapist.
-In most situations, we recommend attending weekly sessions, then stepping down to every two weeks as progress is being made.
-The frequency of your sessions is ultimately determined by you and your therapist.
+Part of the goal-setting process in your first session includes determining how often you will see your therapist.
+You and your therapist ultimately determine the frequency of your sessions.
+In most situations, we recommend attending weekly sessions, then stepping down to every two weeks as progress is made.